 It is conducted on behalf of Transparency International on a biennial basis by Gallup and local research agencies.
 The decision on whether the public in any one country is based on the resources available to ensure even coverage across the globe.
 This year, funding was only available to conduct the survey in 107 countries and Ireland was one of 86 countries not included.
 Ireland is likely to be included in future surveys (as it was in 2011, 2007 and 2005).

-More information on our work is available at www.transparency.ie.
-TI Ireland's financial statements are published at http://transparency.ie/content/governance (2012’s financial statements will be published in September).
+More information on our work is available at transparency.ie.
+TI Ireland's financial statements are published on our Governance page (2012’s financial statements will be published in September).
 TI Ireland has one full-time member of staff (as of July 2013).